 With the New Year coming up, many people may be thinking about what they can do about reducing their personal debt, which in America has reached almost staggering levels: the average amount of household debt tops $134,000, including mortgages, credit cards, car loans and student debt.
-That’s a heavy load financially and personally – carrying more debt than you?re comfortable with, or feeling like you can?t get out from under it, is stressful.
-It also impacts your credit score and can limit your access to new credit; those concerned about their credit scores can take a look at this guide to go about getting a free credit report and begin making the changes necessary to repair their score.
+That’s a heavy load financially and personally – carrying more debt than you’re comfortable with, or feeling like you can’t get out from under it, is stressful.
+It is important to remember though, that there are always ways to clear debt.
+Having large amount of debt can impact your credit score and can limit your access to new credit; those concerned about their credit scores can take a look at this guide to go about getting a free credit report and begin making the changes necessary to repair their score.
 It might be a smart idea for some to consider some credit card consolidation to make those payments one loan so it is easier to budget for but I digress.

 The first step to paying down your debt, according to Coors Credit Union financial advocate Angelique Strell, is to make an honest and complete list of all your debts, along with the associated interest rates and payment requirements.
 Then, create a budget that recognizes your income and your spending – all of your spending, including those regular stops at Starbucks or the manicurist.
 Identify areas where you can cut spending and determine the total amount you have available to apply toward your debt payment plan, as well as doing this you could look into companies that offer debt consolidation loans, but make sure you do your shopping around to find the best company for your position.